-McKenzie is a regular member of the United States Under-20 National Team.
-In late 2017, he was called up to the side for the first time for the inaugural United States Youth National Team Summit Camp in Lakewood Ranch, Florida.
-He earned his first call-up as a professional ahead of the US U-20 training camp in Spain, with friendlies scheduled for March 21, March 23 and March 27, 2018.
+In late 2017, he was called up to the U.S. U-20s for the first time for the inaugural United States Youth National Team Summit Camp in Lakewood Ranch, Florida.
+He earned his first call-up as a professional ahead of the U-20 training camp in Spain, with friendlies scheduled for March 21, March 23 and March 27, 2018.
 He started the first friendly, vs. France's U-21s.

 In September 2018, he was again called-up by the U-20s ahead of the Four Team International tournament.
 He joined the team for games vs. Jamaica (September 7), the U.S. U-19s (September 9) and Venezuela (September 11).
 He appeared and served as the captain in the opening match as well as the final match.
 He received an additional call-up by the U-20s ahead of the 2018 Concacaf U-20 Championship, a tournament which he helped the U.S. win.
 He joined the team following the completion of the Union's season and recorded two goals as part of a start vs. the U.S. Virgin Islands (November 3).
 He also started the team's third Group Stage game, vs. Trinidad & Tobago (November 5), as well as their fifth, vs. Suriname, where he served as captain and scored a goal (November 9).
 He started the first match of the qualification stage, vs. Costa Rica (November 16), in which the U.S. won and clinched a berth in the 2019 FIFA U-20 World Cup.
 In the Semifinals, vs. Honduras (November 19), he started and served as captain in a 1-0 win.
 He also started the final vs. Mexico, a 2-0 win (November 21).